thanos-io/thanos/docs/components/bucket.md

                                 URLs in the bucket web UI interface.
 Actual endpoints are still served on / or the web.route-prefix.
 This allows thanos bucket web
-                                UI to be served behind a reverse proxy tha strips a URL sub-path.
+                                UI to be served behind a reverse proxy that strips a URL sub-path.
       --web.prefix-header=""    Name of HTTP request header used for dynamic prefixing of UI links and redirects.
 This option